 The schematic for the TS-5620 is posted on our website.
 The TS-5620 design only uses two chips.
-This circuitry can be freely used on any customer peripheral board design if the battery-backed RTC feature is necessary.
+This circuitry can be freely used on any customer daughter board design if the battery-backed RTC feature is necessary.

-The TS-5700 internal RTC is capable of generating a square wave output function with a period of 500 mSec to 122 uSec.
+The TS-5600 internal RTC is capable of generating a square wave output function with a period of 500 mSec to 122 uSec.
 The TS-5620 RTC does not have access to IRQ8 and can not implement this function.
 The internal RTC square wave output pin is connected to IRQ8 on the processor, and can be used to generate periodic interrupts.
 The keypad example code uses this function to generate interrupts at a 256 Hz rate.

-http://www.embeddedARM.com/downloads/KEYPAD.ZIP
+ftp://ftp.embeddedarm.com/old/downloads/KEYPAD.ZIP

-13 Watchdog Timer
+14 Watchdog Timer